WAVE: A blues disguised as a bossa

 For those that don’t use PayPal…when you click the button below, it will give you the option to pay with any major credit card without the need to sign up for PayPal.

-IMPORTANT: After you have made your payment, please wait for a new window to open and select: “I Have An Existing Account”.
+IMPORTANT – READ!!: After you have made your payment, please wait for a new window to open and select: “I Have An Existing Account”.
 Next it will prompt you to enter your login information after which it will automatically open the DOWNLOADS page on your browser.
+If it doesn’t open after a minute, simply come back to this post and directly click on the download link below the PayPal button.
+It will now be unlocked.